Project F

 Published · Updated

 The base RISC-V instruction set includes integer add, subtract, and logical operations.
 Integer multiply and divide instructions form the optional M extension.
 RISC-V extensions allow the customisation of a CPU design, from tiny microcontrollers to powerful server chips.
 Making multiplication and division optional keeps the base instruction set simple and reduces the size of the smallest RISC-V core.
 This post includes a brief overview of common RISC-V extensions.
-You can also check out my other RISC-V posts.

 Multiply